 Mat Weavers of Aymanam

 Before leaving the area, they let us taste the Toddy fresh from the tree.
-I opted not to drink since I have very low tolerance to palm wine, and besides, it’s too early to get drunk. haha 🙂
+I opted not to drink since I have a very low tolerance to palm wine, and besides, it’s too early to get drunk. haha 🙂

 A local demonstrating local way of net fishing

-Coir and natural fibre makers in Kerala
+Coir and natural fiber makers in Kerala

 The entire tour was delightful.
 Understanding the culture and the local way of life was one of the best experiences on this tour.
 After our backwater trail experience, we headed back to Kumarakom Lake Resort to freshen up, have lunch and check out.